 - Take him for a stroller or car ride.

 If nothing works, see a pediatrician.
-There may be a medical reason for crying, such as heartburn or a milk protein allergy.
+There may be a medical reason for crying, such as reflux or GERD. heartburn, or a milk protein allergy or intolerance.

 Your Baby's Development This Week

 Now that your baby is past the newborn stage, you may wonder what the world looks and sounds like to him?
 Here's a glimpse from his point of view.

 - Baby's eyes are starting to work together.
 Pass a toy or object in front of him, and he'll follow it.
 He may still cross his eyes, but that's OK.

 - Your baby will stare at you intently.
 He knows you're talking to him, and he's trying to figure out what you're saying from your expressions and the sounds you're making.
 He can actually discern you from any other caregiver.

 - Five-week-olds can tell certain sounds apart -- especially the sound of your voice.
 When your baby hears you speak, he may smile.

 - Your baby will attempt conversation by uttering one-syllable sounds like "eh" and "uh" and waiting for you to respond.

 Week 5 Tips